themesberg/flowbite/content/getting-started/svelte.md

 </Modal>
 ```

 The modal component has various customization options, such as different types of modals, buttons, and other interactive elements.
-For more examples, check out the [Flowbite-Svelte Modal component page](https://flowbite-svelte.com/components/modal).
+For more examples, check out the [modal component page](https://flowbite-svelte.com/components/modal).

-### Footer component

 The footer component is a useful way to display valuable information to your users, such as sitemap links, a copyright notice, and a logo.